-Scar of the Sea – SF Panel Wine Spotlight
+Scar of the Sea – SF Wine Tasting Panel Spotlight

 Scar of the Sea is owned and operated by husband and wife winemaking duo, Mikey & Gina Giugni, out of San Luis Obispo, California.
 The winery produces Chardonnay, Pinot Noir, Grenache and Syrah from coastal vineyard sites, including sparkling wines and apple ciders utilizing both Méthode Ancestral (aka Petillant Naturel) and Méthode Champenoise production methods.
 Mikey, age 29, was named “40 Under 40 Tastemaker” by Wine Enthusiast and has already shown major influence in the Central Coast beverage industry.